The Difference Between Sharks and Dolphins

 Both sharks and dolphins generally have what is called countershading where their bellies are lighter than their backs, which is a helpful way to blend in to the marine environment.
 Dolphins and sharks both have dorsal fins on their backs, two pectoral fins on their sides, and a tail.
 Sharks’ tail fins are vertical and they use them in a side-to-side motion to swim, while dolphins’ tails are horizontal and they use them in an up-and-down motion to swim.
 Sharks have gills on the side of their body while dolphins have a blowhole on the top of their head.

-Dolphins are known to travel in groups called pods, and are known to be vocal and quite socials.
+Dolphins are known to be vocal and quite socials.
+They often travel in groups called pods, and sometimes even megapods, or superpods, form where hundreds or thousands individuals come together to travel or mate.
 Sharks on the other hand are more solitary and cannot vocalize, however research on shark social behavior is not as well studied as with dolphins.

 Diet and Habitat

-Both sharks and dolphins are opportunistic feeders (they eat what is available and easiest to catch) and carnivores.
+Both sharks and dolphins are opportunistic feeders, meaning they eat whatever is available and easiest to catch, and carnivores.
 Their diets can include fish, crustaceans, squid, and shrimp.
 Where sharks’ diets differ is that they will sometimes eat other sharks, marine mammals, or plankton depending on the species of shark.

 Dolphins need to live where they can surface to breathe air while sharks spend their whole lives underwater, calling the open ocean, shallow coastal waters, coral reefs, and in some cases even rivers home.